 YOUR PRESCRIPTION FOR BRAIN WELL-BEING: SOCIALISING!

-Friendship offers four types of Support can be offered by
+Friendship offers four types of Support:

 - Information support: Advice and guidance in solving problems